questdb/flink-questdb-connector/samples/coinbase-to-kafka-to-questdb/readme.md

 2. Define QuestDB sink table
 3. Data pipeline to move data from Kafka to Quest

-Table definitions are rather trivial (TODO: Why watermarks don't work?) this we focus on the data pipeline as it's doing a bit more than just moving data from Kafka to Quest.
+Table definitions are rather trivial (TODO: Why watermarks don't appear work?) thus we focus on the data pipeline as it's doing a bit more than just moving data from Kafka to Quest.
 But before diving into the code let's look at JSON data we receive from the exchange.